I remember being on the phone with a client that would be my biggest paying customer yet.

 What about adding a feature they didn’t ask for and not charging them?

 Listen, I know there are tons of people out there that will almost militantly tell you NOT TO DO ANYTHING FOR FREE.

 I don’t know.
 To me, that’s not good business.
 I don’t like the idea of everything being so transactional.
 And, if I’m the one that has to suffer a bit at the end of it, so be it.

 And, in all the years I’ve been freelancing as a web designer I’ve never lacked for business.
 So, I can’t imagine I’m doing something wrong.

 So, why not go the extra mile and doing something above and beyond for your client?
 It’ll come back to you eventually.

-It takes time to go from making $500 per WordPress website to $4500.
+It takes time to go from making $500 to $4500 on the WordPress websites for clients that you build.
 But, it’s doable.
 And, probably more doable than you imagined it to be.

 The first step is starting where everyone else does: at the bottom of the food chain.
 Don’t be afraid to build websites for less money than you hope to make one day.